patricia-pan/supersonic-tapping/README.md

 * Add 'start' and 'pause' button
 * Update game background, fonts, border radius
 * Added different colors and graphics for health bar
+* Edit color of arrow image
 * Add 'win' and 'lose' logic and pop-up results
+* Arrow presses visually represented on screen

 ## Future Updates
+* Add splash screen before game starts
+* Add 'Restart' button to lose pop-up
+* Refactor game to be responsive using grid and have a minimum width
+* Refactor buttons to be square divs that animate (for example, change color, expand, or outline) when you hover over them
 * Be able to select song and difficulty
 * Have the option to use the arrow keys instead of aswd
 * Add two player mode